scottwmaxwell/seshnet/README.md

 This is application is still being developed, but an early version of the app can be experienced here: http://seshnet.net

-This application is built with Django (a Python web framework) and currently utilizes sqlite for the Database.
+This application is built with Django (a Python web framework)

 The eventual goal of this application is to be easily self-hosted or deployed on an AWS EC2 or Linode virtual server.